 The proposed bill seeks to modernize the laws governing law enforcement personnel in Washington State, including sheriffs, police chiefs, and town marshals.
 It establishes new eligibility requirements for these positions, such as a minimum age of 25, completion of a background check, and the maintenance of peace officer certification.
 The bill emphasizes consistent standards for all law enforcement leaders and clarifies the primary duties of sheriffs in upholding both the U.S. Constitution and the Washington state Constitution.
-Additionally, it introduces regulations regarding the roles of volunteers and youth cadets, prohibiting them from enforcing laws or using force unless they have completed the necessary training and certification.
+Additionally, it introduces regulations regarding the roles of volunteers and youth cadets, ensuring they do not have law enforcement authority unless properly trained and certified.

 Statutes affected: